These are the questions we’ve been tackling at Natural Calm, in response to some not-so-factual claims.

-Results showed the Natural Factors magnesium citrate capsule to significantly increase magnesium concentration in the urine compared to Lorna Vanderhaeghe’s magnesium bisglycinate supplement.
+Results showed the magnesium citrate capsule to significantly increase magnesium concentration in the urine compared to magnesium bisglycinate 2 supplement.

 What exactly does this Cmax test result tell us?

 Well, it’s a measure of how much magnesium enters into the bloodstream over the course of a 24-hour time window, after taking a magnesium supplement.
-The Cmax test result from this study tells us that magnesium concentration in the body after taking the Natural Factors magnesium citrate capsule was significantly higher than taking the Lorna Vanderhaeghe magnesium bisglycinate powder.
+The Cmax test result from this study tells us that magnesium concentration in the body after taking the magnesium citrate capsule was significantly higher than taking the magnesium bisglycinate powder.